 FDA, CDER (2021)39

-A test for carry-over is not considered relevant and no decisions regarding the analysis, e.g., analysis of the first period only, should be made on the basis of such a test.
+A test for carry-over is not considered relevant and no decisions regarding the analysis, e.g., analysis of the first period only, should be made based on such a test.
 In crossover studies, the potential for carry-over can be directly addressed by examination of the pre-treatment plasma concentrations in period 2 and beyond if applicable, e.g., period 3 in a 3-period study.

-If there are subjects for whom the pre-dose concentration is greater than 5% of the Cmax value for the subject in that period, then the pivotal statistical analysis should be performed excluding the data from that subject.
+In single-dose studies, if there are subjects for whom the pre-dose concentration is greater than 5% of the Cmax value for the subject in that period, then the primary statistical analysis should be performed excluding the data from that period, which may result in the exclusion of the subject […].

 top of section ↩︎ previous section ↩︎